JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: The escape of Lyman-alpha photons

-We begin by demonstrating that the escape fraction of \lya\ photons is strongly anti-correlated with the velocity offset of the \lya\ emission compared to the systemic redshift of a galaxy, as shown in Figure \ref{fig:offset_escape}.
-This anti-correlation can be explained using neutral gas column densities -- a low column density of neutral gas will lead to less scattering of \lya\ photons out of the line of sight, thereby resulting in both a high observed \fesc(\lya) as well as low velocity offsets from systemic.
+We begin by demonstrating that the escape fraction of \lya\ photons appears to be anti-correlated with the velocity offset of the \lya\ emission compared to the systemic redshift of a galaxy, as shown in Figure \ref{fig:offset_escape}.
+The anti-correlation is not as strong when considering only our magnitude limited JADES sample (p-value $=0.39$), but when expanding the dynamic range by including other known strong LAEs at $z>6$ with \lya\ velocity offset and escape fraction measurements, we recover an anti-correlation with a very high significance (p-value $=8.7\times 10^{-5}$).

+This anti-correlation can be explained using neutral gas column densities -- a low column density of neutral gas will lead to less resonant scattering of \lya\ photons out of the line of sight, thereby resulting in both a high observed \fesc(\lya) as well as low velocity offsets from systemic as has been predicted by theoretical models \citep{neufeld90, dijkstra06, verhamme06, laursen09}.
 Low neutral gas density environments are also though to be conducive to the escape of LyC photons from a galaxy (at least along the same line of sight as \lya).
 Therefore, both \lya\ velocity offsets and/or escape fractions can be important to ascertain the escape of ionizing photons from galaxies that drive reionization.

 In the following sections we explore correlations between various galaxy properties and each of \lya\ velocity offset and \fesc(\lya) to establish dependencies and/or observational biases that impact the \lya\ strength and line profile in LAEs at $z\gtrsim6$.